MeMoModelling/Gene-Expression-Bootstrapper/README.md

 # bootstrapModelExpression
-For metabolic flux modelling using the MeMo technology, this tool bootstraps missing gene expressions in metatranscriptomics data from similar subsystems/pathways, due to poor:
+For metabolic flux modelling using the MeMo technology, this tool bootstraps missing gene expressions in metatranscriptomics data from similar subsystems/pathways.
+Missing expressions can be due to poor:

 1. Coverage of lower-abundance species OR
 2. Reference genome annotation